jrawbits/VE-Installer/ReadMe.md

 [RTools][getRTools].
 Installing RTools does not require administrator rights.
 But you will need to point the installer at a writable directory (i.e. one that you as a user have write permission for).
-It also helps to put the RTools bin directory at the head of your path (otherwise the repository build process may fail if the Git for Windows version of "tar" is called during the R package build process, rather than the RTools version).
+It also helps to put the RTools bin directory at the head of your PATH (otherwise the repository build process may fail if the Git for Windows version of "tar" is called during the R package build process, rather than the RTools version).

 To edit the PATH (as a non-administrator) on Windows 10, hit the "start" box (Windows icon at the end of the taskbar), just start typing "environment", the display will show the search results.
-Pick "Edit environment variables for your account", select PATH from the list (or create a PATH variable if it's not there), and enter the full path (drive and directory) to "RTools/bin" (notice the "/bin"!).
+Pick "Edit environment variables for your account", then select PATH from the list (or create a PATH variable if it's not there), and enter the full path (drive and directory) to "RTools/bin" (notice the "/bin"!).